"Fight no battle unprepared, fight no battle you are not sure of winning" ~ Mao's Red Book

 Sino-Indian Border War (Chinese: Zhong-Yìn Bianjìng Zhànzheng)

+Without warning, in October 1950, Communist China invaded Tibet.
 The Chinese wanted a route to Tibet through Aksai Chin and were not interested in whether the facts of history.
 In the remote border area of Aksai Chin the Chinese engineers built a 300-mile modern road for military use, which had great strategic value in allowing China quickly to readily move troops about in the area.
 Nehru claimed the Aksai Chin as Indian territory and refused to negotiate unless China first withdrew.
-In winter, it took three weeks to get supplies to the Indian front line, whereas the Chinese could complete the same task in three hours.
+In winter, it took three weeks to get supplies to the Indian front line, whereas the Chinese could complete the same task in 3 hours.
 The Chinese have better land access as they have been building frontier roads and airfields since they annexed Tibet.
 In the vicinity of the Tibetan Frontier of NEFA, there are passes up to 16,000 feet.
 On the Indian side, the precipitation is great.
 The mountains are covered with dense forest and thick snow in winter.
 Land communications with the area from India are exceptionally difficult.
 On the Tibetan side, the high plateau, over which the Chinese have built approach roads and airfields, is extremely cold but snowfall is light.

-India had deployed only two divisions of troops in the region of the conflict while the Chinese troops had three regiments positioned.
+India had deployed only 2 divisions of troops in the region of the conflict while the Chinese troops had 3 regiments positioned.
 10,000-20,000 Indian troops against 80,000 Chinese troops.
 PLA platoons overwhelmed IA companys spread across the frontline by attacking simultaneously from the front & rear.
 In the war in these treacherous terrains, 722 PLA soldiers were killed and around 1,400 wounded, while the Indian death toll stood at 1,383, and 1,047 were wounded.
 Besides, 1,696 Indians went missing and over 400 taken as prisoners of war.
 China had successfully occupied Aksai Chin – a strategic corridor linking Tibet to western China – the NEFA area, and had almost reached the plains of Assam.

 Visiting China in 1954, Nehru drew Chinese Premier Chou En-lai’s attention to the new political map of India, which defined the McMahon Line and the J&K Johnson Line as firm borders (and not in dotted lines or vague colourwash as previously depicted) and expressed concern over corresponding Chinese maps that he found erroneous.
 The original McMohan Line was drawn on a scale of 1 inch = 80 miles and was about 1/4 inch thick, which transposed on the ground could mean several kilometers North or South.
 Chou En-lai replied that the Chinese had not yet found time to correct their old maps but that this would be done “when the time is ripe”.
 This could be because either they were satisfied with the Indian position or did not want clarity as they wanted to use the border tension for their aggressive designs at a future date.
 Nehru assumed this implied tacit Chinese acceptance of India’s map alignments but referred to the same matter once again during Chou’s 1956 visit to India.